cantosun99/llama.cpp-sycl/README.md

 makepkg -si
 ```

 The build takes a while depending on your CPU.
 This is normal.
-On my 270K it takes about two to three minutes and is about 5.5 GB in total.
+On my 270K it takes about two to three minutes and is about 6.0 GB installed in total.

 For further information, you can visit the llama.cpp documentation of the SYCL backend https://github.com/ggml-org/llama.cpp/blob/master/docs/backend/SYCL.md or the article by Intel https://www.intel.com/content/www/us/en/developer/articles/technical/run-llms-on-gpus-using-llama-cpp.html